+If not specified, the default buffer size is 1 if LS\mode is MERGE and unlimited if LS\mode is DISTINCT.
+Specify 0 to request an unlimited buffer (the Server will probably limit the buffer size, however).

+'''

+Considered only if LS_mode is MERGE, DISTINCT or COMMAND.

+'''

-Considered only if LS\mode is MERGE, DISTINCT or COMMAND (in COMMAND mode, the maximum frequency applies to the UPDATE commands sent for each key). - ► Default value = 0. - ◆ LS\snapshot = (optional) true | false | requested snapshot length (expressed in number of events) for the items in the Table. - true: Lightstreamer Server should send the snapshot (if available) for the items contained in the Table.
-Considered only if LS\mode is MERGE, DISTINCT or COMMAND. - ▶ false: Lightstreamer Server must not send the snapshot for the items contained in the Table. - ▶ Snapshot length: Admitted only if LS\mode is DISTINCT.
+- false: Lightstreamer Server must not send the snapshot for the items contained in the Table. - Snapshot length: Admitted only if LS\mode is DISTINCT.
 Lightstreamer Server should send the snapshot (if available) for the items contained in the Table, limiting the length to the requested value. - Default value = false.

+• If an error occurred:
-- ♦ If an error occurred: - ► "ERROR\r\n" + err\code + "\r\n" + err\msg + "\r\n", where err\code and err\msg could be specified either by the Lightstreamer Server Kernel (if a formal error occurred) or by the Metadata Adapter (if a notation error occurred).
-In particular, err\code can be:

-- 17 bad Data Adapter name or default Data Adapter not defined - 19 request processing failed, possibly because of a race condition - 21 bad Item Group name - 22 bad Item Group name for this Field schema - 23 bad Field schema name - 24 subscription mode not allowed for an Item - 25 bad Selector name - 26 unfiltered dispatching not allowed for an Item, because a frequency limit is associated to the Item - 27 unfiltered dispatching not supported for an Item, because a frequency prefiltering is applied for the Item - 28 unfiltered dispatching is not allowed by the current license terms (for special licenses only) - 29 RAW mode is not allowed by the current license terms (for special licenses only) - <= 0 the Metadata Adapter has refused the subscription or unsubscription request; the code value is dependent on the specific Metadata Adapter implementation - ► "SYNC ERROR\r\n", when a synchronization error occurred (normally, the server does not recognize the SessionId); - ► A static HTML error page (if the current Server configuration does not support the Text mode protocol). - ▶ HTTP error 500 (if an HTTP or protocol level error occurred). - If no error occurred: - ▶ "OK\r\n"
+- "ERROR\r\n" + err\code + "\r\n" + err\msg + "\r\n", where err\code and err\msg could be specified either by the Lightstreamer Server Kernel (if a formal error occurred) or by the Metadata Adapter (if a notation error occurred).
+In particular, err\code can be: - 17 bad Data Adapter name or default Data Adapter not defined - 19 specified Table (i.e. Subscription) not found (for start or delete operation) - 21 bad Item Group name - 22 bad Item Group name for this Field schema - 23 bad Field schema name - 24 subscription mode not allowed for an Item - 25 bad Selector name - 26 unfiltered dispatching not allowed for an Item, because a frequency limit is associated to the Item - 27 unfiltered dispatching not supported for an Item, because a frequency prefiltering is applied for the Item - 28 unfiltered dispatching is not allowed by the current license terms (for special licenses only) - 29 RAW mode is not allowed by the current license terms (for special licenses only) - 30 subscriptions are not allowed by the current license terms (for special licenses only) - <= 0 the Metadata Adapter has refused the subscription or unsubscription request; the code value is dependent on the specific Metadata Adapter implementation - SYNC ERROR\r\n", when a synchronization error occurred (normally, the server does not recognize the SessionId); - A static HTML error page (if the current Server configuration does not support the Text mode protocol). - HTTP error 500 (if an HTTP or protocol level error occurred). - If no error occurred: -  "OK\r\n"